 Most international lottery sites sell Mega-Sena tickets online owing to its popularity among a diverse range of lottery players.
 If you live outside Brazil, the internet is the best way to buy tickets and get paid if you win.
 As always, I recommend sticking with safe lottery sites backed by positive reputations:

 Tickets bought from lottery sites work in the same manner as those purchased in the real world.
 Once you pay for your ticket, the lottery site sends a local person out to buy tickets, scan them and upload them for you to view.
-Anyone lucky enough to win a prize will be paid via electronic banking or other arrangements depending on the size of the win.
+Meg-Sena will pay anyone lucky enough to win a prize via electronic banking or other arrangements depending on the size of the win.

-The biggest Mega-Sena jackpots of all time occurred after numerous drawings resulted in no winners with jackpots rolling over to the next drawing.
-One of the largest in recent history was a 2009 jackpot for R$145 million that was split by two winners.
+The biggest Mega-Sena jackpots of all time occurred after numerous drawings resulted in no winners, with jackpots rolling over to the next drawing.
+One of the largest in recent history was a 2009 jackpot for R$145 million that two winners split.
 At the end of each year, a special “Mega Da Virada” drawing is held with a jackpot somewhere in the range of R$200 million.
-These jackpots are all accompanied by a litany of smaller, second-tier prizes that hand out millions to lucky winners every single week.
+These jackpots are accompanied by a litany of smaller, second-tier prizes that hand out millions to lucky winners every week.